vedantchimmad/AWS_Tutorial/AWS_CloudTrail/README.md

   * Anomalies appear in the CloudTrail console
   * Event is sent to Amazon S3
   * An EventBridge event is generated (for automation needs)
+### CloudTrail Events Retention

+* Events are stored for 90 days in CloudTrail
+* To keep events beyond this period, log them to S3 and use Athena